 As for the common causes, here are some:

-• Lack of creativity or understanding is another major reason
+- Lack of creativity or understanding

-• Lack of topic understanding or information
+- Lack of topic understanding or information

-• Tight deadlines
+- Tight deadlines

-• Fear to fail on a test – is most common among students
+- Fear to fail on a test

-• Poor time & workload management skills
+- Poor time and workload management skills

 While for some, plagiarism is a choice they make because they don’t know better.
 Evil intentions in writing or literature aren’t unheard of, so some students or professionals would do it to save time and effort.

-While various types of plagiarism help us understand that plagiarism isn’t always a matter of choice.
+Various types of plagiarism help us understand that plagiarism isn’t always a matter of choice.
 Sometimes, it can be accidental; other times, it’s just unintentional.

 Main types of plagiarism

 Speaking of types of plagiarism, to avoid it efficiently, we must understand what they are.
 Each type of plagiarism is caused by different intentions or ideas.
-Therefore, it’s imperative that we understand the different types of plagiarism.

 Here are four major kinds:

-• Direct/Complete plagiarism
+Direct/Complete plagiarism

-• Self/Auto plagiarism
+Self/Auto plagiarism

 Auto or self-plagiarism is common when a writer works on the same ideas repeatedly.
 This could be accidental, but nowadays, you can assume it’s intentional for most people.
-The idea behind this plagiarism is to redo older ideas and revamp them.
+The idea behind this plagiarism is to revisit older ideas and revamp them.

 Therefore, even if it’s not intentional, there’s no room for it in any professional or academic environment.

-• Mosaic or patchwork plagiarism
+Mosaic or patchwork plagiarism

 Mosaic or patchwork plagiarism is considered to be the most severe and unethical type of plagiarism.
 It’s mainly because it’s difficult to detect and earns the original author no credit.
 In this type, a writer would change a few elements here and there to make the content seem original.

 Nowadays, advanced AI algorithms can detect this type, but not all tools are capable of finding it.
 Therefore, it’s considered as one of the most immoral types and must be avoided at all costs.
-Common traits of patchwork plagiarism will include:
+Common traits of patchwork plagiarism include:

-• Similar terms but extensive usage of synonyms
+- Similar terms but extensive usage of synonyms

-• Using unnatural content tone
+- Using unnatural content tone

-• Lack of information distribution or random occurrences of information
+- Lack of information distribution or random occurrences of information

-• Accidental or unintentional plagiarism
+Accidental or unintentional plagiarism

-• Finding plagiarism
+- Finding plagiarism

-• Rewriting the plagiarized content
+- Rewriting the plagiarised content

-• Paraphrasing the plagiarized content
+- Paraphrasing the plagiarised content

-• Using tools to do both
+- Using tools to do both

 The last choice is the best, but the rest can be done easily too.
 So, here are two of the most important ingredients in a plagiarism-removal recipe: